 One of the principal advantages of an L2 orbit is that it offers uninterrupted eclipse-free observations.
 From L2 the entire celestial sphere can be observed during the course of one year.
 To ensure Gaia stays at L2, the spacecraft must perform small manoeuvres every month.

-Gaia will not be the only ESA mission going to L2.
-Herschel and Planck have operated from there and currents plans call for JWST to be placed there, too.
+Gaia is not the only ESA mission that favours L2.
+Herschel and Planck have operated from there and current plans call for JWST and Euclid to be placed there, too.

 The Hipparcos Mission

-This entirely European mission was the first satellite to chart the positions of stars and produced a primary catalogue of about 118 000 stars, and a secondary catalogue, called Tycho, of over 2 million stars whose positions were determined to slightly less precision.
+This entirely European mission was the first satellite to chart the positions of stars.
+Hipparcos produced a primary catalogue of about 118 000 stars, and a secondary catalogue, called Tycho, of over 2 million stars whose positions were determined to slightly less precision.
 The data is now widely used by the entire community of professional astronomers.

 Among other results, Hipparcos' data contributed to the prediction of when comet Shoemaker-Levy 9 would collide with Jupiter.
 The data showed that many billions of years ago, the Galaxy swallowed a large group of stars.
 Hipparcos also helped astronomers to refine the age of the Universe.